zkConfide-trifecta/nilQL-privy-server-wallet/README.md

-## 🚀 Marlin Integration – TEE-Backed Relays for Privy + NilQL Wallets
+## 🚀 Nillion LLM / Marlin Integration – TEE-Backed Relays for Privy + NilQL Wallets

 We use **Marlin** to relay signed transactions from zkConfide’s **ephemeral server wallets**, which are built on **Privy** and **NilQL**.